microsoftgraph/microsoft-graph-docs-contrib/concepts/entra-private-access-api.md

 ### Response

-## Step 2: Specify what type of Private Application you are creating (Quick Access or Enterprise Application) and send the traffic from the application created to the GSA Client.
+## Step 2: Specify the type of private application (Quick Access or Enterprise Application) and send the traffic from the application created to the Global Secure Access client

-In the following example, replace the values of these properties:

-`applicationType` with the value of `nonwebapp` for Enterprise Applications and `quickaccessapp` for Quick Access Applications.
+In the example, replace the value of `applicationType`.
+Use `nonwebapp` for Enterprise Applications and `quickaccessapp` for Quick Access Applications.

 ### Sample request